 - Microsoft SQL Server 2008 SP4 or newer (AlwaysOn Failover Cluster Instances and AlwaysOn Availability Groups are supported.)

 - Microsoft Exchange Server 2010 or newer

-To process a cluster with Veeam Agent for Microsoft Windows, you need to complete the following tasks:
+To process a cluster with Veeam Agent for Microsoft Windows, you must complete the following tasks:

-- Create a protection group that includes Active Directory objects and add to this protection group one of the following types of objects:
+- In Veeam Backup & Replication, create a protection group that includes Active Directory objects and add to this protection group one of the following types of objects: